laposhko/car_dealer/README.md

 The app is styled with Tailwind CSS and uses React's Suspense component for improved user experience during data fetching.

-Features
+## Features

-Dynamic Dropdowns: Fetches vehicle makes dynamically from the NHTSA API.
+Dynamic Dropdowns: Fetching vehicles is made dynamically.

 Year Selection: Supports years from 2015 to the current year.

-Dynamic Routing: Navigates to a dynamically generated result page based on user selections.
+Dynamic Routing: Navigate to a dynamically generated result page based on user selections.

 Static Paths: Uses generateStaticParams for pre-rendering result pages.